 By making and admitting to mistakes (and then making things right), you also show the child you are human, and no human is perfect.
 That’s a powerful message for a struggling child.

-By filling the role of a safe, stable, nurturing relationship for a child, you are showing her that she is worthy of love and care.
+By filling the role of a safe, stable, nurturing relationship for a child, you are showing them that they are worthy of love and care.
 Here are a few ways to help give that to a child.

-- Talk to the child, and check in about her life.
+- Talk to the child, and check in about their life.
 Above all, be a good listener.
-Put down your phone, and make eye contact when she speaks.
-Repeat back exactly what she said to show you paid attention.
+Put down your phone, and make eye contact when they speak.
+Repeat back exactly what they said to show you paid attention.

 - Be consistent.
 Consistently doing what you say you’re going to do allows the child to know what to expect and to feel safe.

-- Avoid shaming the child if she makes a bad decision.
+- Avoid shaming the child if they make a bad decision.
 The most important part of a safe, stable, nurturing relationship is the unconditional support.